cashaddress/ARCHIVEDcashaddress.github.io/README.md

 While CashAddrJS, a really famous library, uses 10 KB of code to encode Cash Address, our tiny code (1.09 KB when minified) can do it much faster!

-Copy paste this code to encode an Cash Address:
+Copy paste this code to encode a Cash Address:

 ```javascript
 // Copyright (c) 2018 DesWurstes